spiceai/quickstarts/trader/README.md

 ## Recommendations

-Once the pod has trained, re-run the sample application:
+Once the pod has trained, re-run the quickstart application:

 ```bash
 node main.js